microsoft/RTVS-docs/new_for_03.md

 ## Package Manager

 The Package Manager is a UI for working with packages.
-It has three tabs, which lety you browse, install, and visualize the list of loaded packages in your R session.
+It has three tabs, which let you browse, install, and visualize the list of loaded packages in your R session.

 ### Installed Packages